 How to select your first marketing channel

-You’ve built a workable product.
-How do you select your first marketing channel?
+You’ve built a product, and it even works!
+Mostly!
+Now, how do you select your first marketing channel?

-There’s dozens of types of marketing to pick from, and hundreds of products and services to help you execute each one:
+There are dozens to pick from, and hundreds of products and services to help you execute each one:

-But there aren’t dozens of marketing channels that actually make sense for you, right now.
-At the beginning, you are beset by constraints of time, money, brand, reach, and specific knowledge of your customers.
-These constraints eliminate most channels as viable options.
+But there aren’t dozens of marketing channels that make sense for you, right now.
+At the beginning you are beset by constraints of time, money, brand, reach, and specific knowledge about your customers.
+These constraints eliminate most channels as non-viable.

 There are two primary constraints relevant to this question: